David Tyree: Retirement

-Tyree signed a one-day contract with the New York Giants to announce his retirement from the NFL as a Giant on July 29, 2010.
+Tyree signed a one-day contract with the Giants to announce his retirement from the NFL as a Giant on July 29, 2010.
 On February 5, 2012, he watched from the Giants sideline as his former team beat the Patriots again in Super Bowl XLVI.
-On July 22, 2014, he was named Director of Player Development for the New York Giants.
+On July 22, 2014, he was named Director of Player Development for the Giants.

 Personal life

 Tyree battled with alcohol addiction beginning in middle school, and in March 2004, he was arrested by the Fort Lee Police Department for possession of marijuana.
 His then-girlfriend Leilah told him she was pregnant with their second child the day he was released from jail.
 Later that month, Leilah "presented Tyree with an ultimatum — her lifestyle or his."
 He began reading a Bible on her bed, and "for the first time, the words on the page made sense" to him.
 Tyree said from that day he never drank again.
 He and Leilah were married in June 2004.
 Tyree and his wife Leilah have seven children.

 He is a born-again Christian and has made appearances at the 2008 and 2009 Christian concert "BattleCry".
 In 2006, he and his wife started Next In Line, a project that counsels teenagers in his hometown.

 In 2011, Tyree became an advocate against legalization of same-sex marriage in New York with the National Organization for Marriage.
 Tyree said in an interview that the passage of the Marriage Equality Act would "be the beginning of our country sliding toward...anarchy".
 He said he would trade his famous catch and the team's Super Bowl title to keep marriage between a man and a woman.
-In 2014, he said he was no longer in support of gay conversion therapy.
+In 2014, he said he was no longer in support of gay conversion therapy and "would absolutely support any player on the Giants who identified as gay."

 He is a cousin of former basketball player and current television analyst Jay Williams.